 The cyber world is becoming increasingly complex, and hackers are becoming more sophisticated.
 As a result, political leaders are facing new cybersecurity threats.
 Here are some of the top threats they face:

-Phishing attacks occur when hackers send emails that appear to legitimate sources to trick victims into disclosing personal information on malicious links.
+Phishing attacks occur when hackers send emails that appear to be legitimate sources to trick victims into disclosing personal information on malicious links.

 Ransomware attacks happen when hackers have control of a victim’s computer and demand a ransom to release it.